alexwlchan/alexwlchan.net/src/_drafts/triangular-coordinates-in-svg.md

   \end{pmatrix}
 $$

-If you wanted to use this function to draw a hexagon, the SVG matrix function is as follows:
+If you wanted to use this function to draw a hexagon from the coordinates we wrote out above, you can use the following SVG transformation:

 ```xml
 <svg viewBox="0 0 15 2" xmlns="http://www.w3.org/2000/svg">